tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Corrected Devastation

-_Recharge 16+:_ Activate this wand immediately after rolling damage for a daily spell that hit.
+_Recharge 16+:_ Activate this wand immediately after rolling damage for a full recovery spell that hit.
 That spell never happened and is not expended.
 Gain a free action to cast an at-will spell instead.
 Everyone on the battlefield is somewhat alarmed by the fact that the blazing ball of fire suddenly vanished, but that’s wizards for you.

 **Quirk:** Prone to sudden bursts of rage over trivial problems.